 Graduate students registering for 9 credit hours or more must meet the Immunization Requirements.

 For the summer sessions: students have until noon following the second class meeting to add or drop a course without any penalty.
-Students wishing to drop or add a class after the course has met for the first time must contact the Graduate Programs Office in Cushing 202 (617-552-3773).
+Students wishing to drop or add a class after the course has met for the first time must contact the Graduate Programs Office in Carney Hall 175 (617-552-3773).

 MBA students may be eligible to waive courses based upon prior coursework and/or professional certifications (such as CPA or CFA).
 Waiver policies vary according to program.
 Please read the course waiver policy for more information.